Sushi-Mampfer/formly/SYNTAX.md

 # Syntax
-A quick reference to the syntax of tha available login rules.
+A quick reference to the syntax of the available login challenge transformation rules.

 ## Basics
-The pattern can have any length and is read and applied from left to right to the string.\
+The pattern can have any length and is read and applied from left to right to the challenge.\
-If a pattern tries to access a character after the end of the string nothing happens.\
+If a pattern tries to access a character after the end of the challenge nothing happens.\
-If no specific char or substring is selected.

 ## Controll flow